zowe/docs-site/docs/getting-started/zowe-architecture.md

 The Caching service aims to provide an API which offers the possibility to store, retrieve, and delete data associated with keys.
 The service is used only by internal Zowe applications and is not exposed to the internet.
 The Caching service URL is `https://<ZOWE_HOST_IP>:7555`.
 For more information about the Caching service, see the [Caching service documentation](../extend/extend-apiml/api-mediation-caching-service.md).

-## MVS, JES, and USS UI
+## Desktop Apps

 Zowe provides a number of rich GUI web applications for working with z/OS.
-Such applications include the MVS Explorer for data sets, the JES Explorer for jobs, and the USS Explorer for the Unix File System.
+Such applications include the Editor for files and datasets, the JES Explorer for jobs, and the IP Explorer for the TCPIP stack.
 You can access them through the Zowe desktop.

 ![Zowe Desktop Explorers](../images/mvd/desktop-explorers.png)

 ### File API and JES API

 The File API server provides a set of REST APIs for working with z/OS data sets and Unix files.
-These APIs are used by the MVS and USS Explorer apps.
+These APIs can be abled in zowe server configuration.

 The JES API server provides a set of REST APIs for working with JES.
-These APIs are used by the JES Explorer application.
+These APIs can be abled in zowe server configuration.

 Both the File API and JES API servers are registered as tiles on the API Catalog, so users can view the Swagger definition and test API requests and responses.